 Belgrade has warned that Serbia's only oil refinery will have to shut this week, unless the sanctions are postponed.

-But his chief of staff Gergely Gulyas told a briefing that "there could be an opportunity for a normal market transaction, but these talks are currently underway.
+His chief of staff Gergely Gulyas told a briefing earlier in the day that "there could be an opportunity for a normal market transaction, but these talks are currently underway.
 Let me say again, it is in the interest of ...
 NIS that Russian ownership should end".

 "One option here is for MOL to take on a greater role," said Gulyas, adding that Hungary is "willing to consider" helping with the transaction if it was needed.